 Alaska Eskimo Whaling Commission

 The harvest of the bowhead is shared throughout each community and celebrated each year through a Nalukataq celebration.
-Dates for the 2016 Nalukataq celebrations are listed on the media page.
+Dates for the 2018 Nalukataq celebrations will be listed on the media page.

 Stay up-to-date on the latest AEWC news, presentations, and activities pertaining to our mission.